keilerkonzept/sliding-topk-tui-demo/README.md

 ### Command-line options

 The tool is configured through command-line options.
-Below are some key options:

 - `-k` (default: 50): Number of top items to track.
 - `-width` (default: 3000): Width of the Top-K sketch.